 The command section, located on top of the station, is actually a decommissioned saucer section from an Excelsior Class Refit starship.

-Under emergency circumstances, this section can detach from the station to serve as auxiliary defenses (adding an additional 5 phaser emitters located on the bottom of the saucer) or even as an escape vehicle.
+Under emergency circumstances, this section can detach from the station to serve as auxiliary defenses (adding an additional 5 phaser emitters located on the bottom of the saucer), while under dire circumstances, the command module can serve as an escape vehicle.

 The midsection of the station is covered with all sorts of relay antennae and dishes.
 These cover a wide range of communications functions.